-You Never Know Who You’re Inspiring: Dr. Clements Becomes Distinguished Alumnus
+You Never Know Who You’re Inspiring: Clements Becomes Distinguished Alumnus

-June 1, 2012 — This month, Dr. Paul Clements, Associate Clinical Professor in the Division of Graduate Nursing, received the Distinguished Alumni Award from Cumberland County Community College.
+This month, Paul Clements, PhD, Associate Clinical Professor in the Division of Graduate Nursing, received the Distinguished Alumni Award from Cumberland County Community College.
 It is the most prestigious and selective honor that the College awards its graduates; only thirty-seven alumni have been given the award in the College’s history, and Hall of Fame status is revoked from any individual who doesn’t continue to contribute to their field at a level of distinction.